-The primarily type of support provided to Targeted Issue grantees is product development and dissemination.
+The primary type of support provided to Targeted Issue grantees is product development and dissemination.
 If they choose, each Targeted Issue grant can receive one-on-one consultation specific to organizing product content, identifying product target audiences and partners who may have an interest in the product, designing the product, and disseminating the product.
 In addition, training and consultation is provided related to grants management, performance measure implementation, publication tracking, and grant results dissemination.

 Grants Management.
 In addition to successfully implementing and evaluating the approved grant objectives, project managers/directors are also responsible for completing a number of "grants management" requirements, such as complying with financial reporting requirements that are clearly defined in the EMSC program guidance.
 Read More ...